Gnomeek/Fango/README.md

 # Fango
-An easy-to-use Python HTTP framework based on Flask blueprint with some Django features, e.g., DRF, middleware, DAO
+An easy-to-use Python HTTP framework based on Flask blueprint with some Django features, e.g., DRF, middleware, ORM

 ## Where Fango comes from
 `Fango` is the combination of `Flask` and `Django` since `Fango` is based on `Flask Blueprint` while it still has `Django` features like:
 1. DRF
 2. middleware
 3. ORM
+4. etc.

 ## How to use Fango
 Consider `Fango` as a boilerplate, two demos are attached in this repo, i.e., apps/pingpong and apps/store